microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return the interval for grouping similar activities with a single timestamp.
+This hook will return the interval for grouping similar activities with a single timestamp.
 The interval is represented in milliseconds.

 For example, if this value is `5000`, successive activities within 5 seconds will share the timestamp of the first message.